percona/everest-doc/docs/reference/troubleshoot.md

     We use the VictoriaMetrics stack along with [kube-state-metrics](https://kubernetes.io/docs/concepts/cluster-administration/kube-state-metrics/) for monitoring.
 Both can be found in the `everest-monitoring` namespace.

     ??? example "Examples"

+        The following example installs all the operators to the `everest` namespace:
         ```
         $ kubectl get sub -n everest-monitoring
         NAME                   PACKAGE                    SOURCE